Another coronavirus case has been confirmed in the U.S., this time in Chicago

 Hospitals across the U.S. routinely go through drills to prepare for highly infectious diseases, as was the case at the hospital in Everett just weeks before the first coronavirus patient arrived.

-"We had just practiced for housing a patient with Ebola," Dr. George Diaz, head of the infectious disease program at Providence Regional Medical Center, told NBC News this week.
-The coronavirus is much different than Ebola virus, and is likely nowhere near as fatal.
+"We had just practiced for housing a patient with Ebola," Dr. George Diaz, head of the infectious disease program at the Providence Regional Medical Center, told NBC News this week.
+The coronavirus is very different than the Ebola virus, and is likely nowhere near as fatal.

 But the training meant health care workers were able to get the man into an isolation room quickly.